LSSTC-DSFP/LSSTC-DSFP-Sessions/Sessions/Session16/README.md

 * 04:00 PM - 05:00 PM [Topic from alternate DSFP session - Probably ML]

 ## Day 1 -- Probability and Introduction to Bayes

+"On voit, par cet Essai, que la théorie des probabilités n'est, au fond, que le bon sens réduit au calcul; elle fait apprécier avec exactitude ce que les esprits justes sentent par une sorte d'instinct, sans qu'ils puissent souvent s'en rendre compte."

+("One sees, from this Essay, that the theory of probabilities is basically just common sense reduced to calculus; it makes one appreciate with exactness that which accurate minds feel with a sort of instinct, often without being able to account for it.")

+-- Pierre-Simon Laplace

 Monday Sep 19, 2022
 * 08:00 AM – 09:00 AM o Registration
 * 09:00 AM – 09:30 AM o Meet the new instructors